What is ‘Fixed Wireless Broadband’ and how does it work?

 Fixed Wireless Broadband solutions use the same data delivery technology as any other mobile data service delivered by the phone companies.
 The same data speeds and coverage is available for these Mobile Broadband services as is provided to your phone when you use mobile data on it.

-What sets a Fixed Wireless Broadband service apart from more mobile alternatives (for example, dongles) is the fact that Fixed Wireless Broadband solutions use a router (a way of connecting your home to the cellular internet) which is plugged into mains power.
-With a home Fixed Wireless Broadband connected to 4G or 5G, there are no technicians required to get you up and running, no frustrating connection delays (you just open the router up, follow some simple instructions and you’re online), Best of all you can take your plan with you, anywhere there is a mobile broadband signal.
+What sets a Fixed Wireless Broadband service apart from true mobile alternatives (for example, dongles) is the fact that Fixed Wireless Broadband solutions use a router (a way of connecting your home to the cellular internet) which is plugged into mains power.
+With a home Fixed Wireless Broadband connected to 4G or 5G, there are no technicians required to get you up and running, and no frustrating connection delays (you just open the router up, follow some simple instructions and you’re online).
+Best of all, you can take your plan with you anywhere with mobile network coverage and mains power.

 Here’s how it works.
-When you set up a Fixed Mobile Broadband service, you’ll be given (they’re often charged for) that Mobile Router.
-The Router connects your home to the cellular network (that’s the Mobile Broadband Service.)
+When you sign up a Fixed Mobile Broadband service, you’ll be given (they’re often charged for) a Mobile Router.
+The router connects your home to the cellular network (that’s the Mobile Broadband Service.)
 Inside your house, users see and can connect to a WiFi signal as they would with any other broadband service.

-Home Wireless Broadband allows you to connect your laptop or other WiFi-enabled device internet remotely, and without an active phone line.
-A wireless modem connects to your computer – or computers, using radio waves inside the house.
+The focus of this page is Home Wireless Broadband (fixed), which allows you to connect your laptop or other WiFi-enabled device internet remotely – without an active phone line.
+As already discussed, a wireless modem connects to your computer – or computers, using radio waves inside the house.